 RAD is commonly associated with conditions such as pulmonaryhypertension, as they cause right ventricular hypertrophy.
 RAD can, however, be a normalfinding in verytallindividuals.

 Left axis deviation

-LAD is usually caused by conduction defects and not by increased mass of the left ventricle.
+LAD is usually caused by conduction abnormalities.

 Consultant Interventional Cardiologist